EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion-draft/index.md

 More than 16 months into the pandemic, millions of renters across the country still fear of losing their homes and experiencing homelessness.
-In June, [the U.S. Census Bureau Pulse Survey](https://www.census.gov/data/tables/2021/demo/hhp/hhp33.html) found that more than 12 million people in the United States have either no confidence or slight confidence of being able to pay rent next month.
+In August, [the U.S. Census Bureau Pulse Survey](https://www.census.gov/data/tables/2021/demo/hhp/hhp35.html) found that more than 14 million adult renters in the United States have either no confidence or slight confidence of being able to pay rent next month.

-A wide range of moratoriums and benefits initially slowed the impact of evictions among tenants who lost income and employment during the pandemic.
-The most extensive protection, the CDC eviction moratorium, expired on July 31 and a new moratorium was put in place a few days later, covering only counties that are experiencing [high or substantial levels of COVID-19 transmission](https://covid.cdc.gov/covid-data-tracker/#county-view).
-But on August 26, the U.S. Supreme Court struck down this protection for renters.
-In that context, eviction diversion programs could be key to address a national crisis.
+A wide range of eviction moratoria and emergency social safety net benefits initially slowed the impact of evictions among tenants who lost income and employment during the pandemic.
+The longest federal protection, the CDC eviction moratorium, expired on July 31.
+The CDC instated the modified eviction moratorium a few days later, but the new order was struck down by the Supreme Court on August 26, 2021.
+With federal eviction prevention measures removed and cash benefits like expanded unemployment ending, local and state eviction diversion programs could be key to address a national crisis.

-These programs vary in shape and scope, but Deanna Pantín Parrish, Clinical Instructor and Lecturer on Law at Harvard Law School, said that they most commonly aim to prevent evictions through a mix of legal representation, rent assistance, and mediation between landlords and tenants, among offering other resources and services.
-Parrish was one of the authors of [a study that analyzed several of these programs and the positive effect they can have](https://www.americanbar.org/content/dam/aba/administrative/legal_aid_indigent_defendants/ls-covid19-dpp-best-practices.pdf?utm_source=NLIHC+All+Subscribers&utm_campaign=3d41b859ed-natl-call_summary_07-12-2021&utm_medium=email&utm_term=0_e090383b5e-3d41b859ed-293419986&ct=t(natl-call_summary_07-12-2021)).
+Eviction diversion programs vary in shape and scope, but Deanna Pantín Parrish, Clinical Instructor and Lecturer on Law at Harvard Law School, said that they most commonly aim to prevent evictions through a mix of legal representation, rent assistance, and mediation between landlords and tenants, among offering other resources and services.
+Parrish was the lead author of [a study that analyzed several of these programs and the positive effect they can have](https://www.americanbar.org/content/dam/aba/administrative/legal_aid_indigent_defendants/ls-covid19-dpp-best-practices.pdf?utm_source=NLIHC+All+Subscribers&utm_campaign=3d41b859ed-natl-call_summary_07-12-2021&utm_medium=email&utm_term=0_e090383b5e-3d41b859ed-293419986&ct=t(natl-call_summary_07-12-2021)).

 Unlike in criminal cases, in housing court the U.S. government does not guarantee legal representation.
-Washington State recently became the first and only U.S. state to legislate a right to counsel in eviction court.
-In practice, only 3% of tenants have an attorney, while 81% of landlords do, according to the [National Coalition for the Civil Right to Counsel](http://civilrighttocounsel.org/uploaded_files/280/Landlord_and_tenant_eviction_rep_stats__NCCRC_.pdf).
+In 2021, Washington became the first U.S. state to legislate a right to counsel in eviction court, followed by Maryland and Connecticut.
+Nationwide, only 3% of tenants have an attorney, while 81% of landlords do, according to the [National Coalition for the Civil Right to Counsel](http://civilrighttocounsel.org/uploaded_files/280/Landlord_and_tenant_eviction_rep_stats__NCCRC_.pdf).

-Eviction diversion provides tools—like legal aid, mediation or other resources— that can address the problem at the center, paying the rent and securing housing for a family while avoiding the nuclear option: an eviction.
+Eviction diversion provides tools—like legal aid, mediation or other resources— that can address the problem at the center of the dispute, paying the rent and securing housing for a family while avoiding the nuclear option: an eviction.